 Veil Tail Oscar – Various colorations as detailed above but bred to exhibit long fins.

 Back in tropical South America Oscars prefer the slow-moving white waters in forested areas which are silt-laden.
 Here they can shelter under submerged branches, tree roots and marginal vegetation.
-Distribution of the Oscar within these waters, however, is limited due to their intolerance of cooler waters.
+Distribution of the Tiger Oscar within these waters, however, is limited due to their intolerance of cooler waters.

-Tiger Oscars are they Aggressive?
+Are they Aggressive?

-Oscars are a very personality-driven fish with expertise in commanding attention.
+Tiger oscar are a very personality-driven fish with expertise in commanding attention.
 Intelligent and with the ability to not only recognize but show delight at seeing their owner they are playful and have the ability to learn tricks.
 Knocking balls, swimming hoops and generally playing with objects are all well within their abilities.

-Oscars may become ‘grumpy’ at several times including during tank maintenance, on seeing their reflection and if they feel any fish is encroaching on their territory.
+They often become ‘grumpy’ at several times including during tank maintenance, on seeing their reflection and if they feel any fish is encroaching on their territory.
 They are known to eat smaller tank mates, and it is advisable only to keep them with fish of a similar size.
 Aggression can be minimized, however, by keeping them in appropriately large sized tanks.

-Kept in a good sized tank and with companions that are suitable the Oscar will love to watch day-to-day activities within its view.
+Kept in a good sized tank and with companions that are suitable the Tiger Oscar will love to watch day-to-day activities within its view.
 They are incredibly curious about the world around them.

 Tiger Oscar Care Guide

-Whilst 100 gallons is the recommended minimum it is advisable that Oscars are kept in as large a tank as you can provide.
+Whilst 100 gallons is the recommended minimum it is advisable that Tiger Oscars are kept in as large a tank as you can provide.
 This is due to the advice that they should be kept in pairs or groups of 5 plus to lessen bullying.
-Housing a group together from a young age is also recommended as introducing fellow Oscars at a later time may lead to territorial disputes which will never be resolved.
+Housing a group together from a young age is also recommended as introducing fellow TRiger Oscars at a later time may lead to territorial disputes which will never be resolved.

 We use aquarium grade silicone sealer or Tank safe epoxy sticks to glue and hold rocks and decorations in place to prevent harm or danger to your fish and equipment.
 We have published a complete guide to aquarium glues and sealers which you may find helpful.

-Essential accessories include a secure fitting lid/hood as Oscars like to jump and the last thing you want is to come home and find your beloved water dog laid on the floor!
+Essential accessories include a secure fitting lid/hood as Tiger Oscars like to jump and the last thing you want is to come home and find your beloved water dog laid on the floor!
 You will also need a heater sufficient for the capacity of your tank and filtration that is ideally over capacity.